MASTER OF SCIENCE IN

 Discover Academic Excellence

-The Tufts chemical engineering and bioengineering programs are distinguished by opportunities to work closely with faculty every step of the way.
+The Tufts chemical engineering program is distinguished by its opportunities to work closely with faculty every step of the way.
 Graduate students have the chance to collaborate with and learn from some of the most renowned experts in the country, all while seamlessly transitioning from graduate studies to a full-time career.

 At Tufts, you’ll work with world-renowned engineering faculty at the top of their disciplines.
 Combine classroom teaching and hands-on learning to earn a degree that will prepare you for success.
 Take advantage of Tufts’ dedicated career and networking resources, explore the Tufts campus just a few miles from the high-tech hubs of Boston and Cambridge, and get ready for the next step in your professional life.